gmoser-droid/HW2/README.md

-My submission for HW2, contains the power-digit-sum.cpp and the makefile.
+My submission for HW2 as edited for part 2 of the homework, contains the updated power-digit-sum.cpp and the makefile.